fenago/data-science/lab_guides/Lab_3.md

 The following steps will help you to complete this exercise:

-1. Begin by defining the hypothesis.

-    The first step in the verification process will be to define a hypothesis about the relationship.
-A hypothesis can be based on your experiences, domain knowledge, some published pieces of knowledge, or your business intuitions.

-    Let\'s first define our hypothesis on age and propensity to buy term
+1. Let\'s first define our hypothesis on age and propensity to buy term
     deposits:

     *The propensity to buy term deposits is more with elderly customers compared to younger ones*.
 This is our hypothesis.

-    Now that we have defined our hypothesis, it is time to verify its veracity with the data.
-One of the best ways to get business intuitions from data is by taking cross-sections of our data and visualizing them.

 2. Import the pandas and altair packages:
     ```